HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 ```
 action.ReadValue<T>();
 ```
-In order to get an example useage file (of the Action Input variant), go to the "XR Interaction Manager" object inside the Hierachy/Inspector and have a look at the "Shoot.cs"
+In order to get an example useage file (of the Action Input variant), go to the "XR Interaction Manager" object inside the Hierachy and have a look at the "Shoot.cs"
 For a more in-depth option, have a look at this [guide](https://gamedevbeginner.com/input-in-unity-made-easy-complete-guide-to-the-new-system/#input_system_explained).

+### General mentions
+In order to convert your project to the new input system, it is necessary to both import the com.unity.xr.interaction.toolkit and the "XR Plugin Management" plugin.
+You then need to create a new object: XR -> "XR Origin (Action based)".
+Make sure to use the Action based variant as this would also use the new Input system.
+If you use the XRI samples, don't forget to add them on the top right corner of the Inspector when clicking on e.g. XRI Default Continous Turn and to add the "Input Action Manager" component script to your XR Rig.

 # How to interact with the environment
 The new Input System needs an "executor" to fully function.
 In this templates case, this is the trigger.
 You can use this executor to apply the teleportation, select/grab etc.